-*Additional mandatory penalties are: First offense; at least ten days community service.
-Second offense; at least 15 days community service.
+*Additional mandatory penalties are: First offense; at least 10 days of community service.
+Second offense; at least 15 days of community service.
 Third and subsequent offenses; a maximum of 25 days community service and a minimum of not less than 90 days in jail.
 N.J.S.A.
 2C:20-11c(4).

 Unlike a Disorderly Persons Offense (full retail value of the merchandise was under $200.00) that is generally negotiated at the Municipal Court level, shoplifting cases from 4th Degree to 2nd Degree are tried in Superior Courts.
 New Jersey has had to set up and developed new guidelines for shoplifting because of how common an occurrence shoplifting has become, and because of the toll it has taken on companies.